-The EcoTypes COIL is expected to build on our increasing list of U.S. and cross-national collaborators, and offer online participants the opportunity to learn more deeply about the differing ways we approach environmental issues while exchanging across regional and cultural difference, and to develop tools for thinking about environmental issues—more properly, tools for thinking about thinking about environmental issues.
+The EcoTypes COIL builds on our increasing list of U.S. and cross-national collaborators, and offers online participants the opportunity to learn more deeply about the differing ways we approach environmental issues while exchanging across regional and cultural difference, and to develop tools for thinking about environmental issues—more properly, tools for thinking about thinking about environmental issues.

 - Each takes about 2-5 hours to complete.

 - Each lesson includes text of about 1000-1500 words per lesson.
 The participant advances through these lessons in sequence.

 - Each lesson concludes with a brief multiple-choice quiz of 5 questions.
 The participant must get 4 our of 5 correct to advance.
 The quiz, and quiz retakes, are automatically assessed and recorded.

 - Following the lesson sequence is a review lesson.